Frankie-Manzi/HoneyPot/README.md

 # HoneyPot

 ## Objective
-[Brief Objective - Remove this afterwards]

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+The HoneyPot project aimed to deploy and monitor a T-Pot HoneyPot to capture and analyse real-world cyber threats.
+The primary focus was to use Elastic Stack (Kibana) for log visualisation and VirusTotal for threat intelligence to identify malicious actors, attack patterns and high risk IPs.
+This hands on experience was designed to deepen my understanding of: threat detection, incident response and poractive cybersecurity defense through log analysis, network forensics and automated threat intelligence enrichment

 ### Skills Learned
-[Bullet Points - Remove this afterwards]

-- Advanced understanding of SIEM concepts and practical application.
-- Proficiency in analyzing and interpreting network logs.
-- Ability to generate and recognize attack signatures and patterns.
+- Log analysis with ELK Stack - KQL language.
+- Improved threat detection and analysis.
+- Enhanced knowledge of network forensics.
 - Enhanced knowledge of network protocols and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.
+- Strengthened pattern recognition and attack behaviour

 ### Tools Used
 [Bullet Points - Remove this afterwards]

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Tpot - multi-honeypot platform using various honeypots to capture attacks.
+- ELK Stack - used for log collection, visualisation and analysis of honeypot activity.
+- Suricata (IDS) - To detect malicious network activity.
+- VirusTotal - To check if an attacker's IP address is flagged as malicious by other vendors
+- Firewall monitoring - Protect honeypot, only host IP can connect to main frame, allowed all other IPs to try establish a connection - for log acquisition

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc